therealblue24/uRGB/README.md

 ![slice of uRGB gamut](slice.png)

 Slice of the uRGB gamut, with g=0.5 and r=x and b=y.
+Transparent regions indicate areas where the uRGB color cannot be displayed in normal RGB.

 ![blue -> yellow gradient](blue_yellow.png)